 Test Internal Interfaces

 Most testing models focus on external components or endpoints, so attackers turn to vulnerabilities within the organizations’ internal systems to gain access.
 Therefore, security testing tools and mechanisms should be deployed to ensure strict controls at interfaces between internal systems.
-Security teams should also watch for compromised accounts and other insider threats that can be used for privilege escalation.
+Security teams should also watch for compromised accounts and insider threats that can be used for privilege escalation.

 Crashtest Security offers a comprehensive security assessment to ensure that every transaction on your web application is sufficiently logged with integrity controls.
 To know more about how Crashtest Security can perform a comprehensive scan and protect your tech stack from malicious attacks, sign up for free and test your web app or API.